19hours/sg-statutes/Acts/Singapore Tourism (Cess Collection) Act.md

 “tourist hotel” means any premises registered as a hotel under the Hotels Act (Cap.
 127) which are declared by the Minister, by notification in theGazette, to be a tourist hotel;

-“tourist public house” means any premises or part thereof in respect of which —
+“tourist public house” means any licensed premises —

-(a) a Public House First Class Licence has been issued under the Customs Act (Cap.
-70);
+(a) in respect of which a Class 1A liquor licence has been granted under the Liquor Control (Supply and Consumption) Act 2015;

-[16/2008 wef 19/09/2008]
+(b) in respect of which a Class 5 liquor licence (providing for the supply of liquor on the same terms as under a Class 1A liquor licence) has been granted under that Act for a continuous period of more than 6 days; or

-(b) a Public House (Temporary) (First Class) Licence has been issued under the Customs Act, and such premises have been issued with that licence for a continuous period of more than 6 days; or
+(c) in respect of which a Class 1B liquor licence, or a Class 5 liquor licence (providing for the supply of liquor on the same terms as under a Class 1B liquor licence), has been granted under that Act, and which is declared by the Minister, by notification in theGazette, to be a tourist public house.

-(c) a public house licence of a category not enumerated in paragraphs (a) and (b) has been issued under the Customs Act, and which is declared by the Minister, by notification in theGazette, to be a tourist public house.
+[Act 16 of 2016 wef 10/06/2016]

 ### Delegation of functions